bridgyjake/sunrise-behavioral-health-powerbi/README.md

 ## File Availability and Publishing Constraints

 This dashboard was built in Power BI Desktop connected to a local MySQL database.
-Publishing to Power BI Service for a public interactive link requires an organizational Microsoft 365 account — a constraint common in healthcare environments where IT departments restrict self-service cloud publishing for HIPAA compliance reasons.
+Publishing to Power BI Service for a shareable public link requires a Power BI Pro or Premium Per User license tied to an organizational Microsoft 365 account.
+As a result, this project is shared as a downloadable PBIX and static PDF export.

 This project is shared in two formats:

-- **(Sunrise_Behavioral_Health_Dashboard.pbix)** — The full Power BI project file.
+- **[Sunrise_Behavioral_Health_Dashboard.pbix](Sunrise_Behavioral_Health_Dashboard.pbix)** — The full Power BI project file.
 Download and open in Power BI Desktop (free) to interact with the live dashboard, explore DAX measures, and review the data model.
-- **(sunrise_behavioral_health_report.pdf)** — All 3 pages exported as a static PDF.
+- **[sunrise_behavioral_health_report.pdf](sunrise_behavioral_health_report.pdf)** — All 3 pages exported as a static PDF.

 ---